PS/2 Surface Mount Capacitors

 The 2.88 MB Sony PS/2 FDDs just have one through hole 33uF capacitor, and it still looks to be holding up well.
 The 2.88 Mitsubishi PS/2 FDDs have a through hole and SMT, both were starting to corrode when I last took a look (12/24/2016):

-The later ESDI PS/2 HDD I had was starting to develop corroding electrolytics meaning they were breaking down and probably not delivering the required capacitance anyways.
-The pads had some tiny corrossion but nothing serious:
+The later DBA (direct bus attachment) PS/2 HDDs I had were starting to develop corroding electrolytic meaning they were breaking down and probably not delivering the required capacitance anyways.
+The pads had some tiny corrosion but nothing serious:

 After a recap, again using the through-hole capacitor technique with bent leads: